Rental Property Condition Report

 If you have the budget for it, getting professional cleaners in and requesting a ‘bond clean’ not only means you don’t have to do the dirty work, it can also be an endorsement to the property manager that you took it seriously.
 When arranging the final inspection, you can then email them the receipts for things like bond clean, carpet cleaning, pool cleaners, gardener etc. Property managers generally will find less reason to nit-pick if they know professionals have been through the property.

-So, as is the case with many things, prevention is the best solution!
 Being a good tenant is not hard and it will pay off for you in the end.
 Keep records of all communications, and try to always email your property manager rather than call, throughout your tenancy so you have a digital paper trail of your role as the tenant for that property.
 It’s also a good idea to read over your lease every time it’s renewed just to make sure you’re still clear on what you have to do and to make yourself aware of any changes.